ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 {: #solution_considerations-monitoring}

 Ensure to plan for and implement the following solutions for monitoring your instance and instance components.
 - A logging server that includes log forwarding or collection for all instance components and adequate log retention.
-The [vRealize Operations and Log Insight](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you with log management and visibility.
+The [VMware Aria Operations and VMware Aria Operations for Logs](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you with log management and visibility.
 - An alert infrastructure, including configuration of the SMTP server and short message service (SMS) gateway, as needed.
 - Proactive monitoring of hosts, drives, management software, and network, including vSAN monitoring if applicable.
-The [VMware vRealize Operations on IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you operate and monitor the performance, health, and capacity of your VMware environment.
+The [VMware Aria Operations on IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you operate and monitor the performance, health, and capacity of your VMware environment.
 - Capacity monitoring and planning.
 You can [add clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingclusters), [remove clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingclusters), [add hosts](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservers), and [remove hosts](/docs/vmwaresolutions?topic=vmwaresolutions-vc_removingservers) for your instance from the {{site.data.keyword.vmwaresolutions_short}} console.
 - Monitoring your backup infrastructure and backup jobs.
 - vSphere Distributed Switch Health Check is enabled by default and can generate a significant number of MAC addresses for testing team policy, MTU size, and VLAN configuration, which results in extra network traffic.
 Disable this health check and re-enable only as needed for network troubleshooting.
 For more information, see [vSphere Distributed Switch Health Check](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.networking.doc/GUID-4A6C1E1C-8577-4AE6-8459-EEB942779A82.html){: external}.